forkkit/supertokens-node-mysql-ref-jwt/README.md

 The library has the following features:
 - It uses short-lived access tokens (JWT) and long-lived refresh tokens (Opaque)
 - Token theft detection: SuperTokens is able to detect token theft in a robust manner.
-Please see the link mentioned above for more details on how this works.
+Please see the article mentioned above for details on how this works.
 - Complete auth token management - It only stores the hashed version of refresh tokens in the database.
-- Automatic JWT signing key generation, management and rotation
+- Automatic JWT signing key generation, management and rotation.
 - Complete cookie management - Takes care of making them secure and HttpOnly.
-Also removes/adds and edits them wherever needed.
+Also removes, adds and edits them whenever needed.
+You do not have to worry about cookies and its security anymore!
 - Efficient in terms of space complexity - Needs to store just one row in a SQL table per logged in user per device.
 - Efficient in terms of time complexity - Minimises the number of DB lookups (most requests do not need a database call to authenticate at all!)
 - Built-in support for handling multiple devices per user.
 - Built-in synchronisation in case you are running multiple node processes.
-- Easy to use and test, with well documented, modularised code and helpful error messages!
+- Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)) and test, with well documented, modularised code and helpful error messages!

 #### Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.
 For a more technical understanding, please contact us at team@supertokens.io.